Courses > PhD Courses

 Course MDP: Markov Decision Processes

-(for participants of this course: see the lecturers' website)
+Participants of this course: please see the lecturers' website

 The theory of Markov decision processes (MDPs) - also known under the names sequential decision theory, stochastic control or stochastic dynamic programming - studies sequential optimization of stochastic systems by controlling their transition mechanism over time.
 Each control policy defines a stochastic process and values of objective functions associated with this process.
 The goal is to select a control policy that optimizes a function of the values generated by the utility functions.